Canada–Cuba relations: Economic aid

 Canada funds international development programs to strengthen Cuba's agricultural sector, and improve food security in the country.
 In addition to the agricultural sector, the Canadian assistance program includes funding for technical training and certification for workers in oil and gas, petrochemical exploration, power engineering, pipefitting, and renewable energy industries.
 Funding was also provided for the training of auditors to solidify "greater transparency and accountability," in Cuban government agencies and state-run enterprises.

 Between 1994 and 2010, the Canadian government has invested C$136 million of foreign aid into development projects and initiatives in Cuba.

 Tourism

+Canada is historically Cuba's largest source market for international tourism, accounting for 30 to 40 per cent of all foreign visitors to the island annually.
+Before the COVID-19 pandemic, over 1 million Canadians visited Cuba each year, contributing approximately C$780 million to the Cuban economy.

+In early 2026, the sector experienced severe disruption when major Canadian carriers, including Air Canada, WestJet, Sunwing Vacations, and Air Transat suspended service and package operations to the island.
+The flight halts were triggered by a major energy crisis in Cuba, brought on by an intensified United States oil blockade that disrupted fuel imports from key suppliers like Venezuela and Mexico.
+As Cuban authorities issued advisories regarding critical jet fuel shortages across major national airports, Canadian airlines dispatched empty aircraft to repatriate thousands of stranded vacationers, while Global Affairs Canada updated its travel advisory to warn against non-essential travel to the country.

-Approximately 1.2 million Canadians visit Cuba annually.
-Canadian tourists account for 30 per cent of all tourists who visit Cuba per year, making the country the largest source of tourists for Cuba.
-Cuba is the fifth most-popular overseas destination for Canadian tourists; with Canadian tourists spending approximately C$780 million in Cuba annually.
-A number of cultural and university exchange programs also exists between the two countries, with Canadian universities holding the largest number of non-Spanish-speaking university exchange programs in Cuba.
+Despite periodic fluctuations, Cuba remains one of the top overall overseas travel destinations for Canadians.
+A number of cultural and university exchange programs also exist between the two countries, with Canadian universities holding the largest number of non-Spanish-speaking university exchange programs in Cuba.